nyando/biletado-assets/README.md

 ### Interface: The `api` Module

 The `api` module contains the business logic for dealing with API requests.
-The Rust framework used here is `actix`.
+The Rust framework used here is `actix-web`.
 The `api::auth` submodule contains handlers for validating the JWT tokens in the `HttpAuthentication` middleware.
 The `api::util` submodule contains functions for validating the UUID inputs and extracting `Jaeger` headers from requests.